Maxim Atayants: Recovery of the village of Karaglukh

 In early 1991, the village of Karaglukh was destroyed during Operation Ring.
 The village cemetery was defiled and defaced, and the memorial spring dedicated to the village residents who died in World War II was destroyed.
-All the buildings and the village infrastructure were in ruins and the village was abandoned.
+All buildings and village infrastructure were in ruins and the village was abandoned.

 In 2011, Atayants decided to build a church next to the village and dedicate his efforts to rebuilding the village.
 By 2018, the John the Baptist Church was built and consecrated, and the St. Mary church was restored.
 The memorial spring was repaired, and utilities such as water and electricity were established.
-Three residential buildings were built, and two other residential buildings are under construction.
-In addition to that, an agricultural processing plant is being built that will source produce from local farmers.
+Three residential buildings have been built, with two other residential buildings under construction.
+An agricultural processing plant is also being built to source produce from local farmers.